CTO’s Guide to Successful Software {Code} Refactoring

 When Should You Consider Software Refactoring?

 Refactoring is the process of reviewing and changing existing code to improve its quality, maintainability, and performance without altering the external behavior.
 It involves a series of systematic changes aimed at making the codebase cleaner and more efficient, simplifying future development and scaling.
-It’s typically a component of broader software modernization efforts rather than a standalone project, aligning with business needs and addressing technical debt.
+It’s typically a component of broader software product modernization efforts rather than a standalone project, aligning with business needs and addressing technical debt.

 Here are some signs and scenarios that can help you decide when refactoring is a good idea: